jacksonrakena/mbp-16.1-linux-wifi/README.md

 This is a modified version of [aunali1's linux-mbp-arch kernel](https://github.com/aunali1/linux-mbp-arch), applying the Corellium patch for BCM4377 and other chips.

-In order to get the patch to apply cleanly, some patches to support other BCMxxxx devices from other MacBooks.
+In order to get the patch to apply cleanly, some patches to support BCMxxxx devices from other MacBooks were removed.
 The following devices have been tested to work with this kernel:
 - `MacBookAir9,1` (MacBook Air, 2020, Intel) - wireless chip `BCM4377b`/`BCM4377/4`
 - `MacBookPro16,1` (MacBook Pro, 2019, Intel) - wireless chip `BCM4364`